SEA-TS: Self-Evolving Agent for Autonomous Code Generation of Time Series Forecasting Algorithms

 \subsubsection{Beyond Local Context}

-Standard MCTS-based MLE agents generate code based only on parent/sibling node information.~\cite{mlmaster2024} We provide a \textit{global view} by comparing each newly evaluated non-buggy node against the global best ($N^*$) and worst ($N_\bot$) solutions.
-The resulting reasoning is appended to the node's analysis, so that when it later serves as a parent, its children inherit the global insights.
+Standard MCTS-based coding agents often condition on parent and sibling nodes only~\cite{mlmaster2024}.
+We augment this with a \textit{global} signal: each newly evaluated non-buggy node is compared to the current global best $N^*$ and worst $N_\bot$.
+The resulting analysis is stored with the node so that when it becomes a parent, children benefit from that global perspective.